MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

     To understand XIP, it's helpful to compare it to the "traditional" way systems used to work:

-    - Traditional (Shadowing): Flash → Copy to RAM → Execute from RAM.
+    - Copy-to-RAM (traditional): Flash → Copy to RAM → Execute from RAM.
     - XIP: Flash → Execute directly.

   OTA